SalesTim/tech-hub/src/app/api/reference/Apis/CatalogApi.md

 # **installTemplateFromStore**
 > Object installTemplateFromStore(templateIdentifier)

-Install a template from the public template store to your corporate catalog
+Install a template from the public template store to your corporate catalog (🔥 restricted to administrators)

     Install a template from the public template store to your corporate catalog.